Chouffy/home_assistant_tgtg/README.md

 3. Restart Home Assistant
 4. Go to **Settings** → **Devices & Services** → **Add Integration**
 5. Search for "TooGoodToGo" and follow the setup wizard
-6. Enter your TGTG email address
+6. Enter your TGTG email address and submit
+   > If you see "Additional verification required", just click submit to try again
 7. Check your email for a PIN code from Too Good To Go (**open it in a new tab**) and enter it in the setup wizard
 8. Optionally add any non-favorite item IDs
 9. Done!